 Now, I have a lovely collection of images from my pregnancy into the early days + weeks with my newborn.
 I have peri-natal anxiety to thank for it.
 My little boy is is amazing and we both have been doing really well.

 It feels great to finally be myself and breathe again.

 About Justine Curran:

-I am truly inspired by real authentic photographic styles.
-I want to capture honest and genuine connections and I do this by using a lifestyle and documentary approach in my family photography portraiture.
+I’m truly inspired by real, authentic photographic styles.
+I want to capture honest and genuine connections and do this by using a lifestyle and documentary approach in my work.
 Photography is my passion, driven by my own need to document my life.
-Soon I wanted to learn more about the world of photography and document other families just as I loved photographing my own.